H.R. 6382: Return on Investment for Military Occupational Specialties Act

 2

-The bill focuses on enlisted members in six named military occupational specialties: air traffic controller, engineer, intelligence analyst, cyber, linguistics, and public affairs.
+The review covers enlisted members in six specialties: air traffic controller, engineer, intelligence analyst, cyber, linguistics, and public affairs.

 3

-The briefing must cover the three most recent promotion cycles, giving Congress recent, comparable data instead of a one-time snapshot.
+The briefing must cover the three most recent promotion cycles, so Congress sees a trend rather than a single year's numbers.

 4

-Promotion outcomes broken out by E-6 to E-9
+Promotion odds broken out from E-6 to E-9

-For grades E-6, E-7, E-8, and E-9, the services must report how many members were eligible for promotion, how many were promoted, average time in grade before promotion, and average time in service before promotion.
+For each senior enlisted grade, the services would report how many members were eligible, how many were promoted, the selection rate, and average time in grade and time in service.

 5

-For each covered specialty, the briefing must state whether a person may enlist directly into that specialty, whether members are eligible for a bonus tied to that specialty, and the specific amount of such bonus.
+For each specialty, the briefing must state whether you can enlist directly into it, whether it carries a bonus, and the exact dollar amount of that bonus.

 6